GravityWolfNotAmused/KeyFrame-Combiner/README.md

 # The program current takes the following inputs to run:

-Open path (Browse button is the only functional way of input currently :C Sorry...).
+Open path - String input, and Browse buttons, but List doesn't update yet when String input is used.

-Save path (String input, and Browse button works completely).
+Save path - String input, and Browse button works completely.

 # WARNING: All photo's should be the same dimensions.
 Height, Width.